bespoke-silicon-group/hbpintool/README.md

 `./configure && make`

+Note that for the binary-only release you should not run `make` -- just run `configure` to download the relevant pin release.

 # Using the Tool #

 The tool only supports being run from the source root of `hbpintool`.